namrataraj/LPC1768_Stopwatch/README.md

 # stopwatch

 This project focuses on the design of an embedded stopwatch system tailored for the LPC1768 demo board using embedded C programming.
-The system integrates keyboard input, a timer module, and a 7-segment display to enable precise time measurement and intuitive user interaction.
+The system integrates keyboard input, a timer module, and a LCD display to enable precise time measurement and intuitive user interaction.
 The key objectives are listed as follows:

 1. User-Friendly Interface: The embedded stopwatch system is designed with user convenience in mind, featuring start, stop, and reset functionalities accessible via a simple keyboard interface.
 This ensures effortless control and enhances the overall user experience.